Paradise Hotel 51

 Francesco “Er Pupone” Totti

 Ooka’s and Kato’s scenarios, while well written, at times failed to account for the game’s presentation and how the events would play out in 3D.
-At the same time, Harada’s scenario was bold but did not match with the reality of the game, and while Minemine’s idea of presenting the game as an episodic drama does appear in the finished product, most of his writing actually ended up being scrapped, which is likely why he was only credited with a nickname.
+At the same time, Harada’s scenario was bold but did not match with the reality of the game, and while Minemine’s idea of presenting the game as an episodic drama does appear in the finished product, most of his writing actually ended up being scrapped, which is likely why they were only credited with a nickname.

 Because of this and other reasons, namely the connections that F.S.R. shared with their previous title and the disparity between the characters’ words and their presentation, their writing failed to coalesce into a cohesive whole and Suda ended up re-writing most of the script for coherency, though their respective quirks still managed to emerge in the finished product.
 (An example Suda brought up directly in the interview he gave to the GPara fansite is the various references to the AS Roma soccer team present in the game’s second request being penned directly by Ooka.)